spark-mv/cdn/hooks.md

 HolaCDN hooks are required for use with HolaCDN's JavaScript component.

 Note that the HolaCDN hooks do not affect the performance or functionality of your player.
+When the HolaCDN JavaScript is disabled, or not present on the page, your player will behave like it does without the hooks.

 Choose your player and protocol from the list below: